jerry-wnag/univer_dig_cod/README.md

 * **Gravity Wells**: The grid naturally curves and contracts around high-connectivity nodes.
 * **Gravitational Waves**: Movement of dense clusters generates ripple-like disturbances that propagate through the causal fabric.
 * **Orbital Mechanics**: Test nodes exhibit emergent **elliptical** and **helical** trajectories around central clusters.
+* **Quantum & Topological Constraints**：

+Pauli Exclusion Principle: No two nodes can share identical topological neighborhoods; any "address collision" triggers an automatic State-Merge (Conflict Resolution) to maintain graph uniqueness.

+Topological Uniqueness: The system enforces a fundamental distinguishability where duplicate informational states are compressed, manifesting as the emergent "repulsion" between fermions.

+State Compression: The use of Union logic in graph updates ensures that redundant connectivity is pruned, effectively preventing identical quantum states from occupying the same causal coordinate.

+Fermionic Pressure: High-connectivity clusters generate a "topological pressure" to maintain distinct connectivity signatures, ensuring the structural stability of emergent matter.

+Deductive Predictions

+1. Gravity as Path Optimization: Gravity is the pressure of the graph seeking the shortest computational path.
+G is the ratio between Node Expansion (Birth of w) and Path Collapse (Degree Reduction).

+Prediction: G scales with the average degree of the graph.

+2. Proton-Electron Ratio (1836.15): This is the stable ratio between High-Degree Clusters (Protons) and Low-Degree Chiral Chains (Electrons).

+Prediction: At N→∞, the sum of degrees in stable 3D-clusters vs. 1D-chains converges to 1836.15.

+3. Dark Matter: Dark Matter is Redundant Connectivity.
+Nodes that contribute to the Sum of Degrees (Gravity) but fail to synchronize into Chiral Loops (Electromagnetism).

+4. Time as State-Commit: Time is the discrete count of graph-rewrite operations.
+The "Arrow of Time" is the irreversible trend of path merging in a finite-resource system.
 ---
 ### 🧩 Interdisciplinary Mathematical Isomorphisms